outdreamer/build-a-cure-1/docs/to_do.md

     (can be a compound with a cutting subcomponent at the right length to target the dna if you can bind it to the first or last gene with another compound)
   - find compound that refolds DNA https://medicalxpress.com/news/2019-12-common-insulin-pathway-cancer-diabetes.html

+- check that noun_phrases is catching all the phrase you need it to, otherwise your clause -> modifier -> relationship logic will suck

+- analyze polarity of stems & words in synonyms to check that your get_synonyms & get_operator logic holds

 - new drugs are at: https://adisinsight.springer.com/drugs/800042427